jmswtlk/PortalToTruth/README.md

 First branch and update.
 Now do a pull.
 Several other updates pending.
 Brought in more files.
 Like the interface.
 Got a project page started.
 Also, will be using Wiki (to have something familiar - have been hackign with textual editors primarily - content was the focus).
+With a better view than the little text window, I can see more noise put in.
+Interesting.
+Disclosure: my purpose was content which covered centuries along all sorts of threads.
+The computing aspects were considered secondary since information was the intent.